Juhan280/hyprwhichkey/README.md

 ### License

 This project is licensed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](./LICENSE) for details.

+This project uses [Astal](https://github.com/Aylur/astal), which is licensed under the LGPL-2.1.
+You must comply with the LGPL-2.1 when redistributing software linked with Astal.
+This includes allowing reverse-engineering and replacement of the LGPL-covered components.

+Hyprwhichkey does not modify Astal and uses it as a runtime dependency via its public API.